Current and most

 than firm B, although A’s product is only marginally superior to B’s product.

-We look at an investor who considers to invest into
+We look at an investor who considers to invest into start-ups that want to

-start-ups that want to become active in one particular technological segment.
+become active in one particular technological segment.
+Consequently, only the

-Consequently, only the very best few projects generate high returns.
-The
+very best few projects generate high returns.
+The investor is faced with a

-investor is faced with a sequence of investment opportunities, observes the
+sequence of investment opportunities, observes the objective relative rankings

-objective relative rankings of the corresponding projects seen so far, and must
+of the corresponding projects seen so far, and must decide whether and how much

-decide whether and how much to invest into the currently observed opportunity.
+to invest into the currently observed opportunity.
+Returns are realized at the

-Returns are realized at the end of the investment horizon.
-We derive the value
+end of the investment horizon.
+We derive the value functions and optimal

-investors.
-Under weak assumptions, the expected infinite horizon utility
+assumptions, the expected infinite horizon utility exceeds that of initial

-exceeds that of initial wealth.
-We show that for a risk-neutral investor
+wealth.
+We show that for a risk-neutral investor “invest all or nothing”,

-“invest all or nothing”, depending on the project’s ranking and time of
+depending on the project’s ranking and time of occurrence, is an optimal

-occurrence, is an optimal strategy.
-For a risk-averse investor the optimal rule
+strategy.
+For a risk-averse investor the optimal rule is non-linear and path

-is non-linear and path dependent.
-A simulation study is performed for
+dependent.
+A simulation study is performed for risk-neutral and log-utility investors.

 “Optimal High-risk